 Enjoy your next adventure through common sense and thoughtful preparation!

 P.S.
-The Shelter (Twilight Zone Season 3, Episode 3) is available for watching via streaming if you have a subscription to Amazon Prime.
-(A free 30 day trial is available.)
+The Shelter (Twilight Zone Season 3, Episode 3) is available for watching via streaming if you have a subscription (A free 30 day trial is available.)

 If you have not done so already, please be sure to like Backdoor Survival on Facebook to be updated every time there is an awesome new article, news byte, or free survival, prepping or homesteading book on Amazon.
 In addition, when you sign up to receive email updates you will receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 BaHere are some current picks.
 Remember, the small commission I earn on your purchases help support the cost of maintaining Backdoor Survival and the purchase of new gear for review.